-So how do we keep our backyard swimming pools safe?
-There are many options available to help parents keep the swimming pool safe and these include:
+So, how do we keep our backyard swimming pools safe?
+There are many options available to help parents keep their swimming pool safe.
+These include:

-– Comply with regulations: Use a reputable company such as Narellan Pools who are certified and qualified to install your in-ground pool and offer you a warranty.
-Regulations also state that your pool must be fenced with an adequate self-closing gate and you must have a CPR poster hanging on your pool fence.
-The regulations of installing a pool and fence can slightly vary from state to state so ensure you research the requirements of your specific area with your local council if you are unsure.
+– Comply with regulations: Use a reputable company such as Narellan Pools which is certified and qualified to install your in-ground pool and offer you a warranty.
+Regulations also state that your pool must be fenced with an adequate self-closing gate, and you must have a CPR poster hanging on your pool fence.
+The regulations of installing a pool and fence can slightly vary from state to state, so ensure you research the requirements of your specific area with your local council if you are unsure.

 – Be aware of obstructions to your view: Despite what people think, drowning is a very quiet process.
 It is very rare in a backyard swimming pool that there will be splashing or any noise, this is why it is imperative when installing your pool and designing your surrounding landscape that there are no visual obstructions to your pool.
-Your eyes are your best prevention for drowning.
-You need be able to see the full length of your pool from your outdoor area and minimize plants, furniture and outdoor sculptures that are either obstructing your view or adding an obstacle for you getting into the pool area quickly.
-Also be aware of large flotation toys that can obstruct views and act as a lid on top of a child stuck under water.
+Your eyes are your best prevention from drowning.
+You need to be able to see the full length of your pool from your outdoor area and minimise plants, furniture, and outdoor sculptures that are either obstructing your view or adding an obstacle to you getting into the pool area quickly.
+Also, be aware of large flotation toys that can obstruct views and act as a lid on top of a child stuck underwater.

 – Ensure all outdoor and pool furniture is kept away from the pool fence: It doesn’t take much for a child to drag a nearby chair over to the pool gate to let themselves in.
 In addition to ensuring your outdoor furniture is a good distance away from the fence, speak to your children about the dangers of going into the pool area unsupervised and give them some ownership of being safe and responsible.